seattletimes/light-rail-guide/src/international.md

-Seattle’s International District-Chinatown Station functions as a crossroads for Seattle’s Asian-American community, and for the city at large.
+<span class="dropcap">S</span>eattle’s International District-Chinatown Station functions as a crossroads for Seattle’s Asian-American community, and for the city at large.
 The district is loosely divided into Chinatown, Japantown and Little Saigon neighborhoods.

 Architecture fans will find much to ogle here, including the historic arched interiors of Union Station, a former Union Pacific train station that now houses Sound Transit and private events.
 A block to the west lies the recently renovated King Street Station, a “Railroad Italianate” gem serving Amtrak passengers.
 To the east, visitors pass under the 45-foot-tall, ornate Historic Chinatown Gate.